danielylingnew/danielylingnew.github.io/docs/other.markdown

 **Meals on Wheels America**: Delivered meals to residents of NYC with diminished mobility, to address hunger among at-risk homebound individuals and reduce food insecurity in NYC.
 As part of Morgan Stanley’s #MSGivesBack campaign.

+**Action Against Hunger**: Ally and volunteer for Action Against Hunger.
+Action Against Hunger is a global humanitarian organization committed to ending world hunger.

 #### Gun Control/Safety

 **Coalition to Stop Gun Violence**: Ally and volunteer for the Coalition to Stop Gun Violence.
 CSGV is a national, non-profit gun control advocacy organization that is opposed to gun violence.
 Since 1974, it has supported reduction in American gun violence via education and legislation.